bioc/SNPRelate/README.md

 The GDS format offers the efficient operations specifically designed for integers with two bits, since a SNP could occupy only two bits.
 The SNP GDS format in this package is also used by the [GWASTools](http://bioconductor.org/packages/GWASTools) package with the support of S4 classes and generic functions.
 The extended GDS format is implemented in the [SeqArray](https://github.com/zhengxwen/SeqArray) package to support the storage of single nucleotide variation (SNV), insertion/deletion polymorphism (indel) and structural variation calls.

-## Bioconductor:
+## Bioconductor

-Release Version: v1.12.0
+Release Version: v1.12.1

 [http://www.bioconductor.org/packages/release/bioc/html/SNPRelate.html](http://www.bioconductor.org/packages/release/bioc/html/SNPRelate.html)

-Development Version: v1.13.0
+Development Version: v1.13.3

 [http://www.bioconductor.org/packages/devel/bioc/html/SNPRelate.html](http://www.bioconductor.org/packages/devel/bioc/html/SNPRelate.html)